charlypg/Balzax/README.md

 # Balzax
-Game environment for reinforcement learning and open-ended learning composed of balls moving other balls and coded in JAX.
+Game environments for reinforcement learning and open-ended learning composed of balls moving other balls and coded in JAX.

 ## Installation